Christopherdillard99/Christopherdillard99/README.md

 - 🌱 I’m currently taking the 100 Days of Coding challenge for Python with Angela Yu, as well as learning some German on the side.**

 - 💬 Ask me about **my past travels and future plans.
-I recently came back from two weeks in Chile and have been to 13 others... so far :D**
+I recently came back from two weeks in Chile and have been to 13 other countries... so far :D**

 - 📫 How to reach me: **let's connect at www.linkedin.com/in/dillardchristopher**